Pfizer claims COVID pill cuts risk of severe COVID by 89% | DW | 05.11.2021

 Pfizer said Friday that its experimental antiviral pill for COVID-19 cut rates of hospitalization and death by nearly 90%.

-The announcement follows a day after the United Kingdom became the first countryto give the green light to a pill for coronavirus treatment developed by competitor Merck & Co.
+The announcement follows a day after the United Kingdom became the first country to authorize a pill for coronavirus treatment developed by competitor Merck & Co.

-Pfizer's pill will be given with an older antiviral called ritonavir.
-The combination treatment will have the brand name Paxlovid and consists of three pills given twice daily.

 Study participants were not vaccinated, showed mild-to-moderate COVID-19, and were considered high risk for hospitalization due to health problems like obesity, diabetes or heart disease.
 Treatment began within three to five days of initial symptoms, and lasted for five days.